 A: Yes!
 Fellows will be paid $17/hour for 8 hours per week for the duration of the fellowship.
 Total compensation is $2,040.

 Q: What is the time commitment?

-Q: Do I need to be a resident of Colorado?
+Q: Do I need to be located in a certain area?

 Q: What does “underrepresented in philanthropy” mean?

 A: Philanthropy has a loaded and complicated history.
 The GIV fellowship seeks to prepare youth from communities underrepresented in the philanthropic sector for effective careers in the field.
 “Underrepresented” may include youth who are BIPOC, LGBTQ+, immigrants, first-generation college students, or living with a disability.
 It might also mean someone who has had a formative experience that gives them a unique perspective.
 If you consider your voice to be “underrepresented in philanthropy or decision-making,” just explain why in the application.